-- Your telephone number (home and business)
+- Your telephone number (home and business).

-- The name of the dealer and the city where the dealership is located
+- The name of the dealer and the city where the dealership is located.

-- The year and make of your vehicle
+- The year and make of your vehicle.

-- The date of vehicle purchase
+- The date of vehicle purchase.

-- The current odometer reading
+- The current odometer reading.

-- The vehicle identification number (VIN)
+- The vehicle identification number (VIN).

-If you still have a complaint involving a warranty dispute, you may wish to contact the Dispute Settlement Board (U.S.) or the Canadian Motor Vehicle Arbitration Plan (CAMVAP), available in all of Canada.
+If you still have a complaint involving a warranty dispute, you may wish to contact the Dispute Settlement Board (U.S.).